saajanbhujel/saajanbhujel/README.md

 - 👋 Hi, I’m Saajan Bhujel
+- 👩‍💻 I'm a bug boutny hunter and i like to secure web and apps.
-- 👨‍💻 I’m interested in bug bounty hunting and cyber security
+- 💻 I’m interested in bug bounty hunting and cyber security
 - 🌱 I’m currently learning B.com(prog)

 <!---